Bianca914/Photo-Editing-Project/README.md

-# Photo-Editing-Project
-Thus project was designed to allow the user to edit out unwanted objects out of an image and filling in the area removed
+Thus project was designed to allow the user to edit out unwanted objects out of an image and filling in the area removed using the cut-out function to remove the unwanted object and the PatchMatch Algorithm to fill in the area removed.